-We can validate our claim that lower prepayment speeds increase the value of mortgages and get some idea of the quantitative magnitudes by looking at low-balance mortgages.
-It is well known in the industry that borrowers with low balances are less likely to prepay.
-The reason is that some costs of refinancing are fixed, but the benefits are proportional to the balance of the loan.
-Because of their different prepayment properties, low-balance loans trade in their own specified or "spec" pools.
-We can use pricing information from these spec pools to obtain a rough estimate of the rate premium that Black borrowers might obtain if lenders took into account their lower prepayment speeds.
+We quantify the extent to which lower prepayment speeds increase the value of minority borrowers' mortgages in two ways: (1) by comparison with low-balance mortgages, and (2) by looking at actual traded MBS prices.
+It is well known in the industry some borrowers are less likely to prepay, and mortgages with lower prepayment risk tend to trade in their own specified pools or "spec" pools because they are more valuable than the typical, To-Be Announced (TBA) pools that are only differentiated by issuer and coupon.
+We can use pricing information from spec pools to obtain a rough estimate of the rate premium that Black borrowers might obtain if lenders took into account their lower prepayment speeds.

-In order to conduct this exercise we need to determine the appropriate spec pool to use as a comparison.
+It is widely recognized that low balance mortgages are less likely to prepay.
+An economic explanation is that because some costs of refinancing are fixed, but the benefits of refinancing are proportional to the balance of the loan.
+We compare the Black and Hispanic borrower's prepayment speeds with those of low balance mortgages.
 In Table A.12 in the Appendix we combine refinances and home sales into a single prepayment variable (since investors do not care about the reason for voluntary prepayment) and regress this prepayment variable on our race dummies (column (1)) and then separately on our indicator variables for loan amount (column (2)).
 The difference in quarterly prepayment hazards for Black and non-Hispanic white borrowers is approximately 1.63 percentage points.
-Column (2) in Table A.12 shows that this is very similar to the prepayment gap between loans that are below

-\$85,000 and those that are above \$175,000 (1.70 percentage points).45 Thus, we will focus on spec pools that consist of loans with original balances lower than \$85,000.
-The gain-on-sale premium for pools of loans in these spec pools is typically between 50 and 100 basis points.46
+Column (2) in Table A.12 shows that this is very similar to the prepayment gap between loans that are below \$85,000 and those that are above \$175,000 (1.70 percentage points).
+Thus, we will focus on spec pools that consist of loans with original balances lower than \$85,000.
+The gain-on-sale premium for pools of loans in these spec pools is typically between 50 and 100 basis points.
+Therefore, by comparison with low balance mortgages, we estimate that Black borrowers' mortgages are between 50 to 100 basis points more valuable than those of non-Hispanic white borrowers' on the secondary market.